About our Education Advisory Group

 Fiona Harkness

-Fiona is a Practice Leader in the Tai Tokerau South RTLB Cluster – she has been an RTLB since 2005.
-Fiona developed an interest in FASD when when struggling to support a student in secondary school; this experience was the basis of her desire to become an RTLB.
-A focus of her work is to support RTLB and teaching staff to take a strengths-based approach, understanding that some students have difficulty not being difficult and to have practical ways of working which promote genuinely inclusive classrooms.
+Fiona is a Practice Leader in the Tai Tokerau South RTLB Cluster.
+She has been an RTLB since 2005.
+Fiona developed an interest in FASD when struggling to support a student with FASD; this experience was the basis of her desire to become an RTLB.
+A focus of her work is to support RTLB and teaching staff to take a strengths-based approach, understanding that some students are having difficulty not being difficult and to have practical ways of working which promote genuinely inclusive classrooms.